Fiscal Guidelines for Faculty Research & Professional Development Funds

 Faculty members must adhere to University policies and procedures.
 The appropriate forms must be used to purchase goods or to be reimbursed for expenditures.
 Otherwise, an expenditure may not be reimbursed.
 A description of each form and its use is provided below:

-- Justified under University and FAS expense policies
+- Justified under University and A&S expense policies

 - Properly documented (e.g., receipts, business purpose, etc.)

-- Submitted into AP Workflow (faculty & staff only) within 60 days of purchase and/or the travel end date
+- Submitted into iTravel & Expense (faculty & staff only) within 60 days of purchase and/or the travel end date

 - Departments are encouraged to establish internal deadlines that are less than 60 days to provide sufficient time for processing

 - Payments to individuals who are not NYU employees or students (e.g., independent contractors and consultants) for professional services, honorariums, etc, must be processed via i-Buy NYU, the University’s online purchasing system.
 Please note that reimbursements for guests must also be processed via i-Buy NYU.
 Payments should *not* be made directly from faculty members to students or independent contractors via personal check or cash.
-For details, please see the Independent Contractor, Honorarium, and Guest Expense Reimbursement Policy and Procedure.
+For more details, please see our Fiscal Guide.

-Please note that all transactions up to $2,500 can be approved by the Department/Program Administrator (with the exception of transactions that involve the chair or program director).
+Please note that all transactions up to $2,500 can be approved by the Department Director/Program Administrator.

-In addition, all computer orders, no matter the dollar amount, must be approved by the Directory, FAS Computer and Information Technology.
+In addition, all computer orders, no matter the dollar amount, must be approved by the Director, A&S Computer and Information Technology.
 Upon approval, the computer must be purchased through the purchasing system (i-Buy).

 Fiscal Authority Guidelines